keirthana/anbox-cloud-docs/explanation/application-streaming.md

 ## Streaming an application by creating a session

 While streaming an application, session creation can happen in two ways as illustrated in the diagram above.
-Until the 1.22.0 release, to create Anbox Cloud instances that can be streamed, a session needed to be created on the stream gateway first.
-Once the session is created, the instance creation will be triggered as detailed in the process below:
+Until the 1.22.0 release, a session had to be first created on the stream gateway to be able to create Anbox Cloud instances that can be streamed.
+Once the session was created, the instance creation will be triggered as detailed in the process below:

 ### 1. Creating the session